tomtclai/mobile-take-home/README.md

 Add unit tests for the viewmodel and viewcontroller, espc the error paths; snapshot tests for views

-search controller to show suggestions as I type
+Search controller to show suggestions as I type

 a menu on the bottom with all the stops on the route, when I tap on it i want the map to zoom to that airport